 2. You rub too harshly.

 We’ve been hearing it for years: your under-eye area requires a gentle touch when it comes makeup removal and skincare application.
 When you rub too harshly, it causes irritation and redness, resulting in flaking skin and, eventually, fine lines.
-With Off In A Blink, there’s no need to scrub your eyes harshly as the biphasic product cuts through stubborn, waterproof makeup with ease.
 Simply saturate a cotton pad and gently swipe away makeup.
 If you require heavy-duty makeup removal, hold the pad to your eye for a few seconds before wiping.

 3. You don’t cleanse your eyebrows.